mainak33/MessagingChallenge/Readme.md

 # Messaging Challenge
-The code herein is intended to solve the following programming challenge problem statement involving creation and simulated transmission of messages with variable payloads over a network.
+The code herein is intended to solve a programming challenge problem involving creation and simulated transmission of messages with variable payloads over a network.
 The messages library contains the classes which hold the messages.
 The library is tested both with a native test framework and a google test framework.
+Instructions on how to build and install the source code with CMake and containerize example applications using Docker are also provided.

 ## Problem Statement